comp-geoph-itera/lindu-software/README.md

 Thank you!

 # Developer
-If you would like to be the collaborator of this software.
-You could use these steps for making your own environment.
+If you would like to be the collaborator of this software, you could use these several steps for making your own environment in Lindu software repository.

 ## Python version
 we use python 3.8.3 version.
-However, you can create 'conda' environment based on this version if you are using Anaconda or Miniconda.
+However, you can create `conda` environment based on this version if you are using Anaconda or Miniconda.

 ## Create Python environment
-after you clone this repository, go to 'lindu software' directory and then create '.venv' by commanding 'python -m venv .venv' then activate it
+after you clone this repository, go to `lindu software` directory and then create `.venv` by commanding `python -m venv .venv` then activate it
-'.venv/Scripts/activate'
+`.venv/Scripts/activate`

 ## Microsoft Visual C++ 14.0 or more
 Check your Windows if it has been installed MSVC or not.
 You can check this page: